 The two syndromes for PRRS are late-term reproductive failure in sows and respiratory disease in young pigs.
-Gross lesions are typically absent or non-specific in aborted fetuses
+Gross lesions are typically absent or non-specific in aborted fetuses cases per year

 Opportunity Sample required Sample collection Live animals Blood Collect blood samples from at least five at-risk sows in the herd (sows with recent abortion or still births and sows exposed to them).
 Collect two tubes of blood (7 mL) per sample: one red top (clot activator) tube and one EDTA tube.
 AND/OR Necropsy Fresh tissue Collect tissue samples from at least five aborted or stillborn fetuses: tonsils, lung, thymus, bronchial lymph nodes, heart, kidney and spleen.
-Each tissue sample should be 1 to 2 cm .
-Place all tissue samples from one animal into a separate specimen container (yellow top).
+Each tissue sample should be 1 to 2 cm 2 .
+Place individual samples from each animal into separate specimen containers (yellow top).